Debt Ratios for Residential Lending

 For these ratios, the first number is the percentage of your gross monthly income that can go toward housing costs.
 This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
-Recurring debt includes credit card payments, vehicle payments, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, we offer a Mortgage Pre-Qualifying Calculator.
+If you'd like to run your own numbers, use this Mortgage Pre-Qualifying Calculator.

-Don't forget these are just guidelines.
-We'd be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how much you can afford.